tundish/blathnaid/blathnaid/book/chapters.rst

 Jack turned his head to follow them.

-“What does it mean?”, he wondered.
+“What does it mean?,” he wondered.

-“There is going to be trouble for a while”, replied the Blacksmith, “but it can’t be helped”.
+“There is going to be trouble for a while,” replied the Blacksmith, “but it can’t be helped”.

-“They carry a message”, he said.
+“They carry a message,” he said.

 A Welcome
 ---------